shouravrahman/audioblogai/CASE_STUDY.md

 ### AI Integration: Genkit & Google Gemini

 -   **Orchestration:** **Genkit** is an open-source framework from Google that structures and simplifies calls to generative AI models.
-    -   **Flows:** We define specific, type-safe "flows" for each AI task (`transcribe-audio-to-text`, `generate-structured-blog-post`, `analyze-seo`, etc.).
-This makes the AI logic modular, testable, and easy to manage.
-    -   **Tools:** For the "Research" feature, we leverage Genkit's tool-calling capability.
-This allows the AI model to decide when to use an external function (like a web search) to gather information before formulating its final response, enabling more agentic behavior.
--   **AI Models:**
-    -   **Gemini 2.5 Flash:** Used for most text-based generation tasks due to its excellent balance of speed, cost, and capability.
-    -   **Chirp (via Gemini):** Used for the high-accuracy audio-to-text transcription.
+It allows us to define type-safe, testable, and modular "flows" for each distinct AI task.
+-   **Core AI Flows:**
+    1.  **Transcription (`transcribe-audio-to-text`):** When audio is submitted, this flow is the first step.
+It takes the audio data URI and selected language, passes it to the Gemini model (which uses Chirp for speech-to-text), and returns a clean text transcription.
+    2.  **Content Generation (`generate-structured-blog-post`):** This flow takes the raw transcription and transforms it into a publish-ready article.
+It uses a detailed prompt that instructs the AI to humanize the content, add a title and headings, and apply specific styling rules based on the user's preferences or a trained style guide.
+    3.  **Style Training (`train-ai-model-with-writing-samples`):** This allows users to create a personalized AI.
+It analyzes 3+ writing samples and generates a concise "style guide" that captures the author's tone, vocabulary, and sentence structure.
+This style guide is then fed into the content generation flow to produce authentically-styled articles.
+    4.  **Research (`research-and-expand-article`):** This flow demonstrates agentic behavior using **Genkit Tools**.
+The AI is given access to a `webSearch` tool.
+When asked to enrich an article, the AI analyzes the text, decides what information needs verification or support, and then calls the `webSearch` tool with specific queries.
+It then integrates the search results (statistics, facts) back into the article.
+    5.  **SEO Analysis (`analyze-seo`):** This flow acts as an SEO expert, taking the article's content and generating a structured JSON output containing SEO-friendly title suggestions, a meta description, and relevant keywords.

 ### Payments & Subscriptions